Getting Around & Parking

 Art Route is a painted path uniting 87 pieces of public art with a 6-mile-long trail in Downtown DSM, also connected to 14 crosswalks painted at six intersections Downtown.
 The path includes circles spaced roughly 20 feet apart.
 Then, chevrons are used to point toward each of the pieces of art.
 Art Route visitors can download a mobile app to utilize in conjunction with following the painted pathway.
 Find a map of the Art Route DSM path and more information on how to download the mobile app.

-Want a bicycle to ride around Downtown DSM?
+Want a bicycle to ride around Downtown Des MOines?
 Choose BCycle, a next-generation bicycle sharing program.
 BCycle members can pick up a bike at any B-station and return it to the same or different station when they’re finished.
-A daily Fun Pass is just $6!
+A 15-minute ride starts at just $4.50!
+Or try the pay-as-you-go option, which costs $1 to unlock the bike plus 10 cents for each minute of use.
 For more information, visit Des Moines BCycle.

 Biking and Walking Tours